-Once the aluminum surface is properly prepared, the first paint in the total paint system must be applied as soon as possible.
-Aluminum metal can oxidize rapidly if not painted immediately with the first paint in the system.
-Sea Hawk recommends that the first coat be our Sea Hawk S76/S76C Strontium Chromate Epoxy Primer to a dry film thickness of 1.5-2.0 mils dry film thickness (DFT).
+Once the steel surface is properly prepared, the first paint in the total paint system must be applied as soon as possible.
+Steel metal can oxidize rapidly if not painted immediately with the first paint in the system.

+1. If surface has been power tooled, Sea Hawk recommends that the first coat be our Sea Hawk S76/S76C Strontium Chromate Epoxy Primer to a dry film thickness of